 More Asian Inspired Salad Recipes:

 - Do the dressing first as we need to let it sit for 30 minutes.
-In a bowl or jar, mix the soy sauce, rice wine vinegar, olive oil, fish sauce and sugar together.
+In a small mixing bowl or mason jar, mix the soy sauce, rice wine vinegar, olive oil, fish sauce and sugar together.

 - Crush the garlic and add to the mixture.